schinery/dotfiles/README.md

 ## Before You Start

-Before you run this `Terminal.app` (or `iTerm.app` if you have that already installed) will need full disk access System Preferences.
+Before you run this, `Terminal.app` (or `iTerm.app` if you have that already installed) will need full disk access System Preferences.
 See [this](https://github.com/mathiasbynens/dotfiles/issues/849#issuecomment-436099833) for details.

 ## Install